About this Collection

 Have you seen a dusty imprint of a bird on your window or heard the unsettling "thud" as they collide with glass at your home?

 You are not alone!
-Every year, nearly one billion birds collide with glass in the U.S., and nearly half of these incidents occur at homes and other low-rise buildings.
+Every year, more than a billion birds collide with glass in the U.S., and most of these incidents occur at homes or other low-rise buildings.
 While some birds might seem fine after a collision, most eventually die later from injuries.
 Witnessing such events can be very upsetting.
 The good news?

 There are actions we can all take to help protect birds from these preventable collisions!
 Even small changes can make a BIG difference for birds.